adamripley98/nalda/README.md

 - [ ] Add author to listings and videos?
 At least on backend
 - [ ] Improve search performance
 - [ ] Delete reviews functionality
+- [ ] Searching should not search through reviews

 ## Questions